enkidevs/curriculum/lua/roblox-studio/basic-modelling-ii/useful-properties-iii.md

 ## Practice

-If Liam places an object in the air and the anchored property is set to false, then the object will ???
+If Liam places an object in the air and the anchored property is set to false, then the object will... ???

 - Fall to the ground
 - Stay suspended in the air